zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

 > Thanks to [@gswallow](https://github.com/gswallow){:target="_blank"} for contributing to Zalenium with the Helm chart.

-<a target="_blank" href="https://helm.sh"><u>Helm</u></a> is a tool that greatly simplifies installing apps on a
+[Helm](https://helm.sh){:target="_blank"} is a tool that greatly simplifies installing apps on a Kubernetes cluster.
-Kubernetes cluster.
-Helm users can see an example of a Helm chart that installs Zalenium grid in the
+Helm users can see an example of a Helm chart that installs Zalenium grid in the [k8s/helm](https://github.com/zalando/zalenium/tree/master/docs/k8s/helm){:target="_blank"} directory.
-<a target="_blank" href="https://github.com/zalando/zalenium/tree/master/docs/k8s/helm"><u>k8s/helm</u></a>
-directory.
 Support can be added for different storage classes, RBAC support (and/or OpenShift).

 ***